-Upon discovering the event, Smith moved quickly to investigate and respond to the incident, assess the security of Smith's systems, and notify potentially affected individuals.
-Smith also implemented additional safeguards to further secure the information in its systems and help protect against similar incidents moving forward.
-Smith is providing access to credit monitoring services for one (1) year, through Kroll Inc., to individuals whose personal information was potentially affected by this incident, at no cost to these individuals.
+Upon discovering the event, AOA moved to investigate and respond to the incident, assess the security of AOA systems, and notify potentially affected individuals.
+AOA is also working to implement additional safeguards and enhance the training provided to its employees.
+AOA is providing access to credit monitoring services for one (1) year, through Kroll, to individuals whose personal information was potentially affected by this incident, at no cost to these individuals.

-Additionally, Smith is providing impacted individuals with guidance on how to better protect against identity theft and fraud, including advising individuals to report any suspected incidents of identity theft or fraud to their credit card company and/or bank.
-Smith is providing individuals with information on how to place a fraud alert and security freeze on one's credit file, information on protecting against tax fraud, the contact details for the national consumer reporting agencies, information on how to obtain a free credit report, a reminder to remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring free credit reports, and encouragement to contact the Federal Trade Commission, their state Attorney General, and law enforcement to report attempted or actual identity theft and fraud.
+Additionally, AOA is providing impacted individuals with guidance on how to better protect against identity theft and fraud, including advising individuals to report any suspected incidents of identity theft or fraud to their credit card company and/or bank.
+AOA is providing individuals with information on how to place a fraud alert and security freeze on one's credit file, information on protecting against tax fraud, the contact details for the national consumer reporting agencies, information on how to obtain a free credit report, a reminder to remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring free credit reports, and encouragement to contact the Federal Trade Commission, their state Attorney General, and law enforcement to report attempted or actual identity theft and fraud.